 A sample schedule may be found online for the BS degree.

 CS majors are encouraged to explore a variety of elective courses in order to discover and pursue special interests within the discipline.
 There are a number of focus areas that we have identified based on research strengths within the department and potential career paths.
 It is important to emphasize that majors are not required to choose a focus area, they are simply options for customizing your studies.
 Each focus consists of a collection of upper level courses strongly related to that particular area.
 The full list is available in this pdf document.
+Note that these tracks have been updated with new course numbers (Fall 2017).

 The faculty have developed several of the original focus areas into fuller tracks in order to help students plan related selections for their non-CS courses as well.
 Below you will find detailed descriptions for five tracks: Natural Language Processing, Software Engineering, Information Security, Video Game Design, and Robotics.
 Others are likely to be added in the future.